earens/ImageSegmentation/README.md

 For
 1. DeepLabv3+ this libarys are needed:

-2.UNet this libarys are needed: numpy matplotlib glob os sys
-PIL
-keras_unet
-sklearn
-tensorflow, version = 2.x
+2. UNet this libarys are needed: numpy, matplotlib, glob, os, sys, pillow, keras_unet, sklearn, tensorflow, version = 2.x